ObsidianLabs/algorand-tutorial/tutorial-2.md

 With the parameters given in the contract file, the sender has to send *1 ALGO* to *Charlie* as the receiver and the fee payer has to send *the same amount of ALGO as the fee* to the *sender* (by default this is 0.001 ALGO).
 If we logically combine two transactions into one, it could be intepreted as a transfer transaction of 1 ALGO from Alice to Charlie while Bob pays for the transaction fee of 0.001 ALGO and Alice doesn't pay a fee as a consequence.

 You can generate the same group of transactions using atomic transfer mentioned above and have Alice and Bob signing their transactions respectively, but it doesn't gurantee that the combination will act as planned because someone may cheat in the process.
 For example, the fee payer may pay less than the fee being charged, or the sender doesn't make a transfer to the receiver at all.
-In the blockchain world, we should act in a *trustless* way - we should not trust any other prople in the system.
+In the blockchain world, we should act in a *trustless* way - not trusting any other prople in the system.
 The Dynamic Fee smart contract can make sure everything goes as planed by codes so no one can manipulate it.
-That's why we need to use a smart contract to very such transactions.
+That's why we need to use a smart contract to verify such transactions.

 ### Compilation